 As a child, I grew up in an urban area with a neighbour who had hives.
 Standing on a bee was a common occurrence.
 I do not have happy memories of bees, nor does my mother who had to put up with bee defecation on the washing!
-You could also say bees were an occupational hazard for the Oamaru man who, trying to escape arrest, jumped a fence only to land on a beehive!
+You could also say bees were an occupational hazard recently for an Oamaru man.
+While trying to escape arrest, he jumped a fence only to land on a beehive!
 The police were soon the least of his worries as he was repeatedly stung – a new take on a “police sting”.

-In most cases a bee sting is unpleasant and there are many opinions on the best way to remove and treat the bee sting, but for some it can cause an anaphylactic reaction.
+In most cases a bee sting is merely unpleasant and there are many opinions on the best way to remove and treat the bee sting.
+For some people on the other hand, it can cause a life-threatening anaphylactic reaction.
 These people should seek prompt medical help.
 Self administered injections are available for those known to have serious reactions to bee stings.